alexander-hagg/sphenpy/README.md

 [1] Hagg, A., Wilde, D., Asteroth, A., & Bäck, T. (2020, September).
 Designing air flow with surrogate-assisted phenotypic niching.
 In International Conference on Parallel Problem Solving from Nature (pp. 140-153).
 Springer, Cham.

 [2] https://github.com/lettucecfd/lettuce

+## Installation
+Please use requirements.txt [TODO]
+Also refer to https://github.com/jannessm/quadric-mesh-simplification for manual installation, because pip installation of quad_mesh_simplify does not work for some reason